South Korea: Police raid Muan airport following Jeju crash – DW – 01/02/2025

 Earlier on Thursday, South Korea's acting President Choi Sang-mok told a disaster management meeting that the conversion of data from the Jeju Air 7C2216 cockpit voice recorder to an audio file would be finished by Friday.

-After the plane's landing gear failed to deploy, the aircraft belly-landed at Muan International Airport before crashing into an earth-and-concrete embankment and bursting into flames.
+After the plane's landing gear failed, the aircraft belly-landed at Muan International Airport before crashing into an earth-and-concrete embankment and bursting into flames.

-Immediately after the accident, South Korea announced that all Boeing 737-800 aircraft operated by the country's carriers would be subject to special inspections, focusing on the landing gear.
+Immediately after the accident, South Korea announced that all Boeing 737-800 aircraft operated by the country's carriers would be subjected to special inspections, focusing on the landing gear.

 "As there's great public concern about the same aircraft model involved in the accident, the transport ministry and relevant organisations must conduct a thorough inspection of operation maintenance, education, and training," Choi said on Thursday.